dev-juri/PersonCRUD_task2/README.md

 ### 4. /api/:id (Method: DELETE)
-Use this endpoint to delete a person resource BY NAME
+Use this endpoint to delete a person resource using the user's id.

 Sample Request:
 ```{baseUrl}/api/64ff73ac452fe02b75c391dc```